vaibhavr4/Course-Management-Server/README.md

-# Web-dev-Summer1-2018
+# Course Management system server
-Course page of summer-1 Web Development - 2018
+This contains the server code of course management system application built across multiple client platforms along with the login and admin page designed in Jquery.